hayone1/MongoPrismSync/README.md

 run `pipenv install` and you're good to start coding.

 ## TODO
-- Weave should check if the current files have been manually edited before proceeding to adjust
+- build should check if the current files have been manually edited before proceeding to adjust
 - in debug mode, it should be apparent when a default value is being used for a field
-- replace ABC with accessify to improve access levels and interface strictness

 - write changesets that is compatible with liquidbase and bytebase
+- diff like flux diff

+- mongocd diff remote -> remote changesets in an interactive way

+- mongocd diff -> local changesets in an interactive way

+- There should also be an option to delete the base and overlay folder.
+This should be represented in the weaveconfig,yml

 ### Ideas
 Final name of the product couls be mongocd or mongoci or mongocd